Alix Lapri: 2014–present: New music and Den Of Thieves

 In 2014, Lapri starred guest starred in Red Band Society as Quinby, on the episode titled, "There's No Place Like Homecoming".
 Quinby was a passive aggressive teenager that had befriended Emma, a patient, at her first school dance.
 She also played the role of Brittany in Core: A Short Film About Bullying, which was filmed two years prior to its release in 2014.
 In 2015, Jacob Latimore and Lapri released a cover of Rae Sremmurd's "Throw Summo".
 She released a cover for "Wish Your Love Away" by Brandy.
 He and Lapri also attended the 2015 Kids Choice Awards together, where she spoke about her large YouTube fan base, and how she was finding a new sound for herself and her music.
-She covered Cher Lloyd's With Ur Love, and sequentially released a music video for it.
+She covered Cher Lloyd's "With Ur Love", and sequentially released a music video for it.
 In 2016, Lapri released a song with Brandon Rossi, titled "5 Mo Minutes".
 The song is a single from a new body new music that Lapri is working on.
-She also released a cover for Too Good, a single by Drake.
+She also released a cover for "Too Good", a single by Drake.

 In 2017, it was announced that Lapri would be joining alongside Boris Kodjoe and Nicole Ari Parker in Downsized, which is focused on Ebony (Nicole) and Michael (Boris) being forced into a modern "shotgun" wedding after becoming teenage parents, ultimately putting their personal goals to the side to support their family.
 In the end, the two sweethearts manage to overcome the odds and negative stereotypes, establishing an ideal life for themselves.
-It was also announced that Lapri would be starring alongside Gerard Butler and 50 Cent, playing the role of Maloa, in the movie production Den of Thieves.
-Den of Thieves follows a thief getting trapped between two sets of criminals while planning a bank heist, and is set to be released January 19, 2018.
-Lapri has also appeared on The Wayne Ayers Podcast.
+Lapri starred alongside Gerard Butler and 50 Cent, playing the role of Maloa, in the movie production Den of Thieves.
+Den of Thieves follows a thief getting trapped between two sets of criminals while planning a bank heist, and was released January 19, 2018.